kimadeline/talk-proposals/README.md

 # Talk Proposals

-📣 One-stop shop for my personal talk proposals - accepted, pending, and rejected.
+📣 One-stop shop for my personal talk proposals - accepted, pending, withdrawn and rejected.

 ☣️ Collection of different bios so that I don't have to come up with something new every time.